thePianoKid/Streaks/README.md

 `in <name>` increments the streak by one given the streak name

 `report` gives a report on the status of all the streaks

+## streaks.txt
+The streaks.txt file stores a compressed version of the all the streaks the user has made.
+It is not a good practice to edit this file since the program uses this file to read data about the user's streaks.